Mallick17/NGINX/README.md

 ---

+## Module `ngx_http_stub_status_module`

-Short answer: Use the NGINX stub_status module to see live connection counts and processing states in real time (Active, Reading, Writing, Waiting), and use the cumulative requests counter to infer how many have completed by taking deltas over time; NGINX Plus adds a live API with per‑zone request/response counts for precise “returned” totals by status code class.
+Use the NGINX stub_status module to see live connection counts and processing states in real time (Active, Reading, Writing, Waiting), and use the cumulative requests counter to infer how many have completed by taking deltas over time; NGINX Plus adds a live API with per‑zone request/response counts for precise “returned” totals by status code class.

 ## What to use
 - Open source: stub_status exposes basic live metrics: Active connections, accepts, handled, requests, Reading, Writing, Waiting, plus embedded variables for these values.